 Yet regardless of these differences, simulations still show which supply chain designs work best in any given situation.
 They show whether trucks or railroads or airplanes or ships work best in that situation.
 They show the best locations for different facilities, and they show how inventory flows through those facilities.
 They also identify facilities in a supply chain where problems are most likely to occur, and provide useful data for deciding how to respond to those problems.

 Although each individual simulation follows its own unique trajectory, if you use the simulation results to keep adjusting your supply chain model so as to minimize cost and inventory while always meeting product demand, then your supply chain model, and all other models in a given situation, will converge on one or two best solutions known as “Attractor” solutions as shown in the diagram below.

 Once different supply chains get close enough to an attractor solution, small changes or differences in their values for products, facilities, vehicles and routes do not have a significant impact.
 Despite these small differences, overall performance of these supply chains remains close to optimal for all of them (read more about this in “All Supply Chain Models are Approximations“).

 In the real world supply chains can neither attain nor maintain perfect optimization because there are too many unpredictable and uncontrollable variables at work.
 Real supply chains can approach optimal solutions, but random variances will always force supply chain operations to be less than optimal.
-Supply chains must continuously adjust their operations as conditions change to approach optimal performance (attractor states).
-Effective use of people, process and technology in supply chains enables them to learn and get closer and closer to optimal states, and stay closer for longer and longer periods of time.
+Supply chains must continuously adjust their operations as situations change.
+Effective use of people, process and technology in supply chains enables them to learn and get closer and closer to optimal states (attractor states), and stay closer for longer and longer periods of time.

 SCM Globe is Not a Simple Linear System